 - Why do you want to participate in Ed Reform 101?

 - How does this course relate to your current or long-term career goals?

 What is the cost of the course?

-The cost to participate in the course is $80.00, but applicants who apply between June 1, 2014, and July 1, 2014, will be eligible for an “early-bird” registration price of $50.00.
+The cost to participate in the course is $80.00, but applicants who apply early (window TBD) will be eligible for an “early-bird” registration price of $50.00.
 There are also a limited number of scholarships available for those who need financial assistance.
-Please contact Victoria Sears for more information.
+Please contact David Griffith for more information.
 Note that refunds for cancellations will only be issued up until one week prior to the course, after which the course fee is nonrefundable.

 When and how do I pay the course fee?

-We won't be accepting any payment for the course with the applications; instead, we'll collect payment from all accepted course participants when they officially register for the course.
+We do not accept payment for the course with the applications; instead, we'll collect payment from all accepted course participants when they officially register for the course.
 The preferred payment method is by check, though participants may also use PayPal.
 We'll provide those selected with more information.